 Desert Springs Hospital Medical Center offers robot-assisted surgery using the da Vinci® Xi™ Robotic Surgical System.
 This advanced machine gives surgeons more flexibility and precision than ever before.
-Surgeons at Desert Springs Hospital use the da Vinci system to perform the following procedures:
+Surgeons at Desert Springs Hospital use the da Vinci system to perform:

 - General surgery

 - Gallbladder surgery